 Before you select a collection agency, make sure they have the following:

-1. An online portal where accounts can be placed any time or service can be stopped once a member has cleared his bills.
+1. An online portal where accounts can be placed any time.
+Collection efforts can be stopped once a member has cleared his bills.

 2. Their systems are PCI complaint, means the information about your members is handled securely in their IT systems.